 That said, because Microsoft is so big and has so many different areas of operation, it can be difficult to pin down what exactly would a PM do while employed there.

-In this article, we'll get into what a Microsoft product manager does, how product and program management work at software and tech companies like Microsoft, what qualifications you need for the position, and how to be an ideal Microsoft product manager.
+In this article, we'll get into what a Microsoft product manager does, how program and product management work at software and tech companies like Microsoft, what qualifications you need for the position, and how to be an ideal Microsoft product manager.

 Let's get started.